BestPear/e-commerce/README.md

 The user gets authenticated via a token, using the JsonWebToken library.
 Inside the application the user can browse the products.
 There is one page for each category.

 There was a one week time limit for this project.
 In this period, as a new feature, we added a shopping cart component.
 Users can see the product's name, unit price, and the total amount of products added to the cart.
 We also added an admin role to the users.
 If a user has an admin role, he/she will see an "Admin" button on the top-right corner of the page, and be able to add new products to the shop.
+And we made some design.
 In the future, we would like to enhance the shopping cart features.
 Also we would like to complete the orders part of the application as well as make the UI smoother and a nice experience for the users.

 ## Team